sinistra/ecommerce-api/README.md

-# ecommerce-api
+# eco-api
-ecommerce-api in go.
+ecommerce api in go.